-In addition to the one to one correspondence between $n_s$ and $T_{re}$, we simultaneously get constraints on the dark matter parameter space as shown in fig.(\ref{n2nssig}), and fig.(\ref{n2mxsig}).
-We have chosen a sample dark matter mass $M_X=200 TeV$.
-It is clear that once $n_s$ is fixed, for a given $(\phi_*, M_X$), the scattering cross-section is also fixed.
-Therefore, within the $1\sigma$ range of $n_s$, the dark matter cross-section $\langle \sigma v\rangle$ is bounded given the value of dark matter abundance $\Omega_X h^2 = 0.12$.
-More importantly depending upon the values of $(M_X, n_s)$ the freeze-in will occur in three different regimes as we have already described in detail and also can be observed in the change of slopes of blue curves as a function of $n_s$ as shown in Figs.(\ref{n2nssig}-\ref{n2mxsig}).
-From our analysis, we see that for a fixed dark matter mass, annihilation cross-section increases with decreasing $n_s$.
-However, as the cross section can not be arbitrarily large, the unitarity limit on $\left<\sigma v\right>_{MAX} = 8\pi/M_X^2$ restricts the allowed region of $n_s$ at its lowest value.
-From fig.(\ref{n2nssig}.a-b) when, $\phi_* =0.1M_p,~1M_p$ the production of dark matter particle of mass $200TeV$ for lower $n_s$ regime is forbidden due to the unitarity bound(shown as red line).
-The lowest possible value of $n_s$ turns out to be around $0.9664$ and the highest value $n_s^{max}\simeq 0.968$ for $\phi_*=10M_p$.
-For $\phi_*=(0.1, 1) M_p$, it turned out that $n_s^{max}\simeq 0.972$ as has already been noted before, depend upon the maximum attainable temperature for the model.
+In the subsequent plots of cross section of the X-particle, we will show both of these bounds.
+The perturbative unitarity bound will be depicted as \textit{Unitarity bound} while the bound form the above equation will be denoted as \textit{Upper bound}.} From fig.(\ref{n2nssig}.a-b) when, $\phi_* =0.1M_p,~1M_p$ the production of dark matter particle of mass $200TeV$ for lower $n_s$ regime is forbidden due to the unitarity bound(shown as red dashed line) as well the upper limit(shown as red solid line).
+The upper described in (\ref{eq:upplim}) limit put stringent bound on $n_s^{\min}$ in this two cases.
+The lowest possible value of $n_s$ turns out to be around $0.967$.
+The highest value of $n_s$ is turned out be $n_s^{max}\simeq 0.972$ as noted before, depend upon the maximum attainable temperature for the model.
 This important constraint on the value of $n_s$ coming from dark matter sector could be very important to understand and needs further study.
 Figs.(\ref{n2mxsig}.d-f) illustrates the conventional behavior of annihilation cross-section in terms of dark matter mass.
 However, an important point we would like to make again is that depending upon the value of inflationary power spectrum $n_s$ or CMB anisotropy, we can shed light on the possible production mechanism given the value of dark matter mass.